Moving House Etiquette

 Do you have to leave light bulbs when moving house?

 What do you think?
-Imagine if you arrived at your new place, switched on the lights at the stairs to safely negotiate your way upstairs and found ... darkness?!
+Imagine if you arrived at your new place late in the evening, switched on the lights at the stairs to safely negotiate your way upstairs and found ... darkness?!

 You must leave or replace any light fixtures when moving out as exposed wires are a very dangerous hazard.
 If you are that petty-minded, you can take the light bulbs from them if you so wish, but working light bulbs are a minor comfort that the new homeowners will appreciate!